ultrabug/py3status/doc/contributing.rst

     # install you may need to use sudo to have required permissions
     python setup.py develop

-you can now run py3status and any changes to the code you make will active.
+you can now run py3status and any changes to the code you make will be available after a reload.

 .. note::